 Building out a grow facility takes planning, planning, and more planning.
-From top to bottom, every inch is calculated carefully to meet your operation’s goals, meet local regulations, and properly accommodate for finicky, sensitive plants at every growth stage.
+From top to bottom, every inch is calculated carefully to meet your operation’s goals, meet local regulations, and properly accommodate sensitive plants at every growth stage.
+The drying and curing processes must be accounted for in commercial grow room design too — learn what goes into a commercial grow operation so you can plan your next steps.

 Elements of a commercial grow design